Rats in the chicken coop are a risk and

 Disadvantages.

-I have written some other pages on the site about getting rid of rats and other rodents which I hope you'll find useful.
-Click on the pictures to go to whichever you think might help.
+I have written several articles about getting rid of rats and other rodents which I hope you'll find useful.